 The key dynamic with resources is that as they get larger they become harder to increase further.
 For example, a large number of housegroups are harder to manage and replicate.
 More people are harder to keep track of pastorally.
 Larger teams of people need more attention.
 There is a limit to how many friends you can have.
 All these effects are captured in the balancing loop B3, which can be thought of as a “brake” on resource generation.
 Easy to start off, but increasingly more difficult to keep growing .

-Resource is easier to measure if you think of a maximum possible resource.
-That is whatever the number of groups, buildings etc, it has reached its maximum effectiveness.
+Resource is easier to measure if you think of it as having a maximum.
+That is, whatever the number of groups, buildings, etc, it has reached its maximum effectiveness.
 This maximum is set at unity, which means 100% effectiveness for the resource.

 Limit Determined by Resource.